abcsds/hexecontahedron/_posts/2016-06-26-electric-circuits-diagrams-on-python.markdown

 ![circuit]({{ site.static_folder }}/img/circuits/example.png)

-As you can see, you add elements to the cirucit one by one.
+As you can see, you add elements to the circuit one by one.
 The standard elements are contained in the module SchemDraw.elements, and the position of every element is given by a start and end point:

 ```python